-Our mission is to provide simple, affordable advertisement to small local businesses, promote local events and non-profits with an emphasis on the St. John Historic District.
+Our mission is to provide easy, effective, affordable advertisement to small local businesses, and to promote local public events and non-profits with an emphasis on the St. John Historic District.

 Over the years Covington Weekly has actively promoted many local businesses in a variety of ways.
 Our focus is not generic ads but catering to the businesses’ specific promotional needs – whether it’s helping with social media promotions, getting professional quality product photography or just establishing more of a presence in the community.
 We tailor our ad services to the needs of the customer, all the while keeping it affordably within the budget of a small business owner.

-Covington Weekly donates a percentage of ad space to local non-profits such as the St. Tammany Art Association, the Northshore Humane Society, Keep Covington Beautiful and the Northshore Food Bank.
+Covington Weekly donates a percentage of ad space to local non-profits such as the St. Tammany Art Association, the Northshore Humane Society, the Boys & Girls Club, Keep Covington Beautiful and the Northshore Food Bank.
 We support non-profits that actively work to make our community stronger.

-We strongly believe that the heart of our local culture is in the downtown district, being kept alive by the local businesses and organizations that shape it.
-Covington Weekly is a desire for a thriving local economy, one supported by the people that live here; reaching out, and being members of our community.
+We passionately believe that the heart of our local culture is in the downtown district, being kept alive by the local businesses and organizations that shape it.
+Covington Weekly is a desire for a thriving local economy, one supported by the people that live here as well as our visitors.